Week 4: Repositories and Version Control#

 ⏱️ 10 minutes - Group

-One team member should create a repository for the team.
-This MUST be follow the following format:
+The team leader should create a repository for the team.
+This MUST follow the format:

 Follow this exact format, including capitalisation, to make the repositories consistent and easy to find for your legends.